Lean Out “Down” / Lean in “Up”

-As leaders, we should lean out to empower more junior colleagues, and we create space for them to lean in.
+As leaders, we should lean out to empower quieter or more junior colleagues, and we create space for them to lean in.
 Leaning in, we diminish and dis-empower – denying our team members and junior colleagues opportunity to lean in and contribute.
 Wiseman speaks of the overly assertive, proactive, vocal leaders as Diminishers.
 She argues that they continue to operate in a one brain, many hands organizational model.
 This stunts growth of intelligence and talent around them, and Wiseman suggests multiplying value by creating opportunity and space to be more proactive and participatory.

 The moment of lift